diego-aquino/mediakit/README.md

 ---

-**MediaKit** is a command line tool for downloading videos from YouTube.
+**Mediakit** is a command line tool for downloading videos from YouTube.

 ## Features